Lemez/lemez.github.io/_posts/music/2015-10-26-influences-and-current-obsessions.md

 tags: [Serbia, Turkey, India, Desert Island Discs]
 ---
 {% include JB/setup %}

+I do not come from a family of musicians, but they are music lovers, and music was always a key part of my life.
+I was lucky enough to find that singing came naturally at a young age, and learned the trumpet and alto saxophone at school.
+But I was always afraid of my saxophone teacher, and soon fell out of love with the idea of music as something worth doing, especially as a teenager when the world of languages put my imagination on fire.

 I want to use this page to share my influences and latest obsessions.
 Thanks to the magic of the interwebs, the playlists below will update as I browse Youtube, so if you come back to any page on this entire site at least once, it should be this one.